 DOC's subantarctic teal recovery plan was written in 1993.
 This plan set in place a series of steps to promote the recovery of the teal.
 The plan also outlines different management options.

 “To improve the conservation status of both Campbell Island teal and the Auckland Island teal from endangered to rare by re-establishing them in their former ranges so that further intensive management is no longer required.”
 A vision which in 2006 was realised for the Campbell Island teal following three successful transfers in 2004, 2005 and 2006.
 The 159 teal released during those years are now, without management assistance, recolonising their former home.

 You can help

 The continued success of the Campbell Island teal recovery story and the progress being made with the Auckland Island teal lies with you.

-Because few people get to the islands, some of these special plants and animals, including the Campbell Island teal, have been brought back to the mainland and can be seen at approved facilities around New Zealand, most notably at the National Wildlife Centre at Mt Bruce.
+Because few people get to the islands, some of these special plants and animals, including the Campbell Island teal, have been brought back to the mainland and can be seen at approved facilities around New Zealand, most notably at the Pukaha Mount Bruce Wildlife Centre.

 For more information about subantartic teal contact: